Research

 Table 5 Election turnout, comparative figures

-Sources: The figures for the British Isles are taken from Uberoi (2021).
-The figures for other countries are taken from the OECD Better Life Index .
+Sources: The figures for the British Isles are taken from Elise Uberoi, Turnout at elections, House of Commons Briefing paper, January 2023.
+(This paper provides a very detailed analysis of turnout in elections in the UK.)
+The figures for other countries are taken from the World population review website.

-The table shows that every country in the OECD Better Life Index had turnout higher than Jersey.
-Switzerland, at 45%, was the only country with a figure below 60%.
+The table shows that every country had turnout higher than Jersey.
+Switzerland, at 47%, was the only country with a figure below 50%.

 Table 6 Turnout by voter characteristic, Jersey and UK